ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Experiment

-\textbf{Implementation details.} We set the dynamic threshold for entity extraction as $\lambda_{\text{init}}=0.8$ and $\Delta\lambda=0.1$ and the decay factor for MMR as $\gamma=0.5$.
-The maximum entries for Open Web retrieval is 10; for Wikipedia, we retrieve the first 3 sentences for each entry.
+\textbf{Implementation details.} We set the dynamic threshold of entity extraction as $\lambda_{\text{init}}=0.8$ and $\Delta\lambda=0.1$ and the decay factor of MMR as $\gamma=0.5$.
+The maximum number of entries for Open Web retrieval is 10; for Wikipedia, we retrieve the first 3 sentences for each entry.
 The minimum similarity threshold for claim extraction is $\theta_{\text{sim}}=0.1$.
 The NER model is selected as { \texttt{dslim/bert-base-NER}} \cite{tjong-kim-sang-de-meulder-2003-introduction}, and the SBERT model is selected as { \texttt{all-MiniLM-L6-v2}} \cite{reimers2019sentence}.
-All zero-shot methods we implement use { \texttt{DeepSeek-V3}} \cite{deepseekai2024deepseekv3technicalreport} with temperature set to 0.1 as the base model, and Brave API\footnote{\url{https://brave.com/search/api/}} as the search API.
+For all base LLMs, we set the temperature to 0.

+Brave API\footnote{\url{https://brave.com/search/api/}} is selected as Open Web retrieval API.
+To strictly prevent label information leakage, we set the search cutoff date to the day before the publication date of each sample URL and exclude dataset-associated fact-checking domains from open-web retrieval (gossipcop.com, politifact.com, and snopes.com).